 Penny D. Hogan

 Penny Hogan, a native of Iowa, graduated with honors from Simpson College in Indianola, Iowa with a Bachelor of Music Education in voice.
 She received her Master of Music from the University of Michigan in Vocal Performance/Opera and is a member of Pi Kappa Lambda, the National Honorary Musical Society.
 Penny is a member of NATS, the National Association of Teachers of Singing.
-She is also a member of the South Texas Chapter NATS where she has served as Auditions Chair.
+She is also a member of the South Texas Chapter NATS.
+Penny is currently serving as President and has served as Auditions Chair.
 Penny also served as Auditions Coordinator for Natchez Festival of Music in Natchez, MS.

 Penny studied voice with Douglas Duncan, Ellen Faull, John McCollum and Judith Coen.
 Her many reviews throughout her career were noteworthy in Opera News and Opera Canada.
 Greg DeJarnett from the East Penn Press wrote, “The gift in the Gift of the Magi is clearly actress/soprano, Penny Johnson (Hogan).
 She is a priceless performer.
 She finds every moment and innuendo.
 She sings superbly.
 Alone, she is worth the price of admission.”

 Penny has taught at several universities over the years: Texas Christian University, Oral Roberts University, Simpson College, Roanoke College, Southwestern and Southwestern Baptist Theological Seminary before coming to teach at the University of Mary Hardin-Baylor.

 Her musical experience is vast and runs the spectrum of performer, teacher and choir director.
 Mrs. Hogan has enjoyed a successful career in opera, music theater, oratorio and concert recitalist.
 She has appeared as a guest soloist at Carnegie Hall in New York.
 She was awarded the Shoshana Foundation’s Richard F. Gold Career Grant; was a finalist in the Mid-Atlantic Regional Metropolitan Opera Auditions; selected as outstanding Young Women in America and Who’s Who Among America’s Teachers.